Chart Color Schemes

 Wentworthville - Westmead's young demographic places it in the bottom 15% of areas nationwide

-Wentworthville-Westmead has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Sydney, Wentworthville-Westmead has a higher proportion of residents aged 25-34 (22.2%), but fewer residents aged 55-64 (7.5%).
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of residents aged 5 to 14 has decreased from 13.5% to 12.6%.
-By 2041, population forecasts indicate substantial demographic shifts for Wentworthville-Westmead.
+Wentworthville - Westmead has a median age of 33, which is younger than Greater Sydney's figure of 37 and Australia's figure of 38.
+Compared to Greater Sydney, Wentworthville - Westmead has a higher percentage of residents aged 25-34 (22.2%) but fewer residents aged 55-64 (7.5%).
+The 25-34 concentration is significantly above the national figure of 14.5%.
+Between the 2021 Census and the present, the percentage of residents aged 5 to 14 has decreased from 13.5% to 12.6%.
+By 2041, population forecasts indicate substantial demographic changes for Wentworthville - Westmead.
 The 45-54 age group is projected to grow by 69%, adding 1,583 residents to reach a total of 3,872.
-Meanwhile, the 0-4 age group is expected to grow by a modest 10% (an increase of 173 people).
+Meanwhile, the 0-4 age group is expected to grow by a modest 10%, with an increase of 173 people.